-Enhanced Filtration Technology™ (EFT), first introduced in 2010, is an innovation in ductless fume hood applications associated activated carbon filtration and combinations with HEPA/ULPA filters.
-Pioneered by Air Science, the technology extends beyond activate carbon filtration for the adsorption of single chemical families.
-Using EFT, carbon is specially prepared to handle multiple chemical families in one filter, and even biological particulates when HEPA/ULPA filters are used.
+Enhanced Filtration Technology™ (EFT), first introduced in 2010, is an innovation in ductless fume hood applications associated with activated carbon filtration and combinations with HEPA/ULPA filters.
+Pioneered by Air Science, the technology extends beyond activated carbon filtration for the adsorption of single chemical families.
+Using EFT, carbon is specially prepared to handle multiple chemical families in one filter, and even biological particulates when HEPA/ULPA filters

 The proprietary technology enables Air Science to engineer filter combinations to meet unique applications.
 In order to create filters via EFT, different carbon types can be combined to handle various chemical families used in specific applications.